jayelm/gisting/README.md

 ### Setup local directories

-By default, experiment runs and model checkpoints are saved to `exp/` directory in root directory, and cached models (downloaded from the Hugging Face Hub) and datasets are saved to `.cache/`.
+By default, experiment runs and model checkpoints are saved to `exp/` directory in root directory, and cached models (downloaded from the Huggingface Hub) and datasets are saved to `.cache/`.
 Be sure to create these directories before running for the first time.